MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!TIP]
 > Searching for a feature but didn't find it on this page?
 Try checking out of the previous feature release pages.
 You can navigate there using the links above, or the table of contents.

+## Windows Holographic, version 22H1 - October 2022 Update

+- Build 20348.1521

+Improvements and fixes in the update:

+- Fixed an issue where remote log collection was not reliably getting collected when device is in connected-standby and connected to AC power source after 8 hours of enrollment.

 ## Windows Holographic, version 22H1 - September 2022 Update